adeeconometrics/AutoDiff/README.md

 # AutoDiff

-Implementation of Auto Differentiation from Scratch
+This project contains a generic implementation of automatic differentiation from scratch.
+The intention of this repo is to serve as an avenue to explore the foundations of Neural Networks.
+This repo contains reverse and forward mode differentiation.

+Note that this project is configured on cpp20 compiler.

+---

 Todo:

+- [ ] Configure workflow
+- [ ] Add testing and build for debug in CMake
 - [ ] Add Google Test
 - [ ] Add vectorized functions for SIMD(OpenMP)
 - [ ] Restructure files
 - [ ] Add Docker container